rammazzoti2000/tic-toc-toe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This is the Microverse Tic-tak-toe project.
+In this project user can play game on the command line where two human players can play against each other and the board is displayed in between turns

 [![Product Name Screen Shot][product-screenshot]](https://repl.it/@AlexandruBangau/tic-toc-toe)

-This is the fifth project of the Microverse Ruby Module

-This is also the first project of the Odin Curriculum ([Ruby Programming - OOP](https://www.theodinproject.com/courses/ruby-programming/lessons/oop))

 ### Built With